evancz/guide.elm-lang.org/book/architecture/text_fields.md

 3. `{ content = "bar" }`
 4. `{ content = "bard" }`

-We need to track this information explicitly in our model, otherwise there is now way to show the reversed text in our `view` function!
+We need to track this information explicitly in our model, otherwise there is no way to show the reversed text in our `view` function!

 > **Exercise:** Go to the example in the online editor [here](https://elm-lang.org/examples/text-fields) and show the length of the `content` in your `view` function.
 Use the [`String.length`](https://package.elm-lang.org/packages/elm/core/latest/String#length) function!
 >